InvAASTCluster: On Applying Invariant-Based Program Clustering to Introductory Programming Assignments: Experiments

 \subsubsection{CPU time}

-Figure~\ref{fig:cpu_time} shows the CPU time spent on repairing programs using different clustering techniques.
-The legend in this plot is sorted in decreasing order of the number of submissions repaired with a timeout of 600s.
+Regarding the time performance of each clustering technique, Figure~\ref{fig:cpu_time} shows a a cactus plot that presents the CPU time spent on repairing each program ($x$-axis) against the number of repaired programs ($y$-axis) using different clustering techniques.
+The legend in this plot is not sorted.

 One can clearly see a gap between \Clara's time performance and \InvAAST's (considering any clustering approach).
+For example, after 100 seconds \Clara using its own clusters, can only repair around 200 programs while using our clusters, it can repair around 230/250 programs.
+Furthermore, Figure~\ref{fig:scatter-cpu-time} presents a scatter plot comparing the CPU time spent using \Clara's clusters against the \textsc{KMeans} \AAST + Invariants clusters.
+Each point in this plot represents a program where the $x$-value (resp. $y$-value) is the CPU time spent to repair the program using the \textsc{KMeans} \AAST + Invariants Clusters (resp. \Clara's clusters).
+If a point is above the diagonal, then it means that our clusters outperformed \Clara's clusters since using our clusters \Clara is able to repair each program above the diagonal faster than using its own clusters.
+Thus, if we consider the programs repaired by both clustering methods, using our clusters is always faster than using \Clara's.

-There are two main reasons for this gap.
-First, \Clara produces a significantly larger number of clusters compared to \InvAAST (see Figure~\ref{fig:num_clusters}).
-Consequently, \Clara must compute a set of repairs for each cluster's representative.
-Thus, a bigger number of clusters implies more time spent in the repair process.
-As for the second reason, as explained in Section~\ref{sec:clara}, \Clara keeps the information (e.g. variables, expressions) of all the programs that belong to the cluster.
-During the repair algorithm, \Clara uses all this information to repair a given submission.
-Hence, the use of all this information translates into more time spent on the repair process.
+There are two main reasons for \Clara's time performance.
+Firstly, \Clara generates a significantly larger number of clusters compared to \InvAAST (see Figure~\ref{fig:num_clusters}).
+Consequently, \Clara needs to compute a set of repairs for each cluster's representative, resulting in more time spent in the repair process due to the larger number of clusters.
+Secondly, as explained in Section~\ref{sec:clara}, \Clara maintains a \texttt{json} file containing data (e.g., expressions) of all the programs belonging to the cluster.
+During its repair algorithm, \Clara takes advantage of all this data to repair a given submission, leading to more time spent on the repair process.

 The main goal of educational program repair frameworks is to provide real-time feedback to students on how they should repair their submissions.
 In this evaluation, we used a timeout of 10 minutes.
 However, a student expects a faster result.
 Therefore, Figure~\ref{fig:cpu_time_10s} shows another cactus plot that shows the time performance of the clustering approaches, although with a timeout of 10 seconds.
-One can see that after 10 seconds, \Clara using its own clusters, is only able to repair around 150 submissions~(47\%).
+One can see that after 10 seconds, \Clara using its own clusters, can only repair around 150 submissions~(47\%).
 On the other hand, using \InvAAST, \Clara can repair around 200 submissions~(63\%).
+Furthermore, one can also verify that after 2 seconds \Clara can only repair around 75 programs using its own cluster while using our clusters \Clara is able to repair around 150 programs.